 Installation of the cable will occur during the offseason so as to minimize impacts to the community to the maximum extent practicable.
 However, beach access and street parking may be limited at 35th Street during construction to ensure pedestrian safety in proximity to construction equipment.
-Specifically, the public will likely be able to access the beach at 35th Street using pedestrian sidewalks, though the sidewalks may be limited at various times during construction to ensure pedestrian safety.
-Parking at the end of 35th Street to Central Avenue will be unavailable during construction.
+Specifically, the public will likely be able to access the beach at 35th Street using pedestrian sidewalks, though the sidewalks may be limited at various times during construction along 35th Steet between Central Avenue and Asbury Avenue to ensure pedestrian safety.
+Parking at the end of 35th Street to West Avenue and along portions of Asbury Avenue will be unavailable during construction.
 Ocean Wind 1 is generating a site-specific traffic control plan for maintaining traffic flow around the landfall work area.
 Appropriate construction barriers and signs will provide the general public guidance for permissible areas of access while construction is underway.